Sri Lankan elephant: Threats

-During the armed conflict in Sri Lanka, elephants were maimed or killed by land mines.
+During the Sri Lankan Civil War, Sri Lankan elephants were maimed or killed by land mines.
 Between 1990 and 1994, a total of 261 wild elephants died either as a result of gunshot injuries, or were killed by poachers and land mines.
 Several elephants stepped on land mines and were crippled.

-Today, given the rarity of tuskers in Sri Lanka, poaching for ivory is not a major threat.
-Nevertheless, some trade in ivory still goes on.
-Kandy has been identified as the centre for such illegal trade.
-The greatest threat to elephants comes from an expanding human population and its demand for land.
-Loss of significant extents of elephant range to development continues currently, with a number of irrigation and development projects leading to the conversion of more elephant ranges to irrigated agriculture and settlements.
+Poaching for ivory is not a major threat, given the rarity of tuskers.
+Some ivory trade still goes on, particularly in Kandy.
+Human population growth and demand for land is a greater threat today, and the range of elephants continues to decline as irrigation and development projects lead to the conversion of natural land to irrigated agriculture and settlements.

-Between 1999 and the end of 2006 every year nearly 100 wild elephants were killed.
-Elephants are killed to protect crops and houses.
-Other threats are poaching, deforestation, drought and starvation.
+Between 1999 and the end of 2006, nearly 100 wild elephants were killed every year to protect crops and houses.
 During drought seasons many elephants damage agricultural land for food.
-Nearly 80 elephants were killed in north western Sri Lanka, 50 in south and east and another 30 in other parts of the country, totalling 160 elephant deaths in 2006 alone.
-Sri Lanka has thus become the country with the largest number of elephant fatality per year.
+Nearly 80 elephants were killed in northwestern Sri Lanka, 50 in south and east and another 30 in other parts of the country, totaling 160 elephant deaths in 2006 alone.
+Sri Lanka has thus become the country with the highest elephant mortality rate worldwide.

-DWC official recode showed that more than 361–405 elephants were killed in 2019.
+The Sri Lankan Department of Wildlife Conservation official records showed that 407 elephants were killed in 2019.
+The next three years after that showed 328, 375, and 439 elephant fatalities, respectively.